Those words have entered our footballing lexicon. Usually used by commentators when they score one of those type of goals.

 What type ?
 The ones that Roy Race used to score.
 Always an unstoppable screamer into the top corner of the net.

 Listen forget your Frankie Lampards and your Stevie Gerrards – this legendary player won more cups than both of them put together.
-He played longer and only stopped after his foot was amputated (at the age of 51!)
+He only stopped playing after his foot was amputated (at the age of 51!)

 Also unlike other certain footballers, Roy Race was exemplary on the field.
 In the 501 games he played for Melchester Rovers how many times booked ?
 Not once.